The Idol (TV series): Filming

 Principal photography began in November 2021 in and around Los Angeles, California.
 Production was temporarily paused in April 2022 due to Tesfaye co-headlining the Coachella Valley Music and Arts Festival with Swedish House Mafia on short notice.
 On April 25, Variety reported that Seimetz had left the project amid its creative overhaul, with roughly 80% of the series already filmed.
 HBO released a statement following Seimetz's exit, saying: "The Idols creative team continues to build, refine, and evolve their vision for the show and they have aligned on a new creative direction.
 The production will be adjusting its cast and crew accordingly to best serve this new approach to the series".

 Levinson reportedly took over Seimetz's directing duties sometime in April 2022.
 According to anonymous sources quoted in Deadline Hollywood, Tesfaye wanted to tone down the "cult" aspect of the story and felt that Seimetz's work leaned too much into the "female perspective" of co-star Lily Rose Depp's character, rather than his own.
 Reporting by Rolling Stone noted the marked differences between Seimetz's initial work and Levinson's reshooting and rewriting of the series, which scrapped Seimetz's initial approach—a troubled starlet falling victim to a predatory industry figure and fighting to reclaim her own agency.
 Crew members described the Levinson rework's focus on a "degrading" love story, with a heavier emphasis on sexual content and nudity, as amounting to "sexual torture porn" and "like [a] rape fantasy".

 Production resumed in late May 2022 and was paused again in early July, just as Tesfaye began embarking on his After Hours til Dawn Tour.
 Scenes from The Idol were filmed in September at SoFi Stadium in Inglewood, California, during Tesfaye's tour.
 Audience members were notified of the filming before the concert commenced.

 The series was shot using two to three cameras, with the cast improvising, leaving the editors with long first cuts.
 The series used Tesfaye's Bel Air mansion as Jocelyn's home.

 Music

 The series' soundtrack, The Idol, Vol. 1, was originally set to be released on June 30.
 The soundtrack was set to include songs created by the Weeknd himself and supporting cast member Mike Dean, among others.
 "Double Fantasy", featuring Future, was released as the lead single from the soundtrack on April 21, 2023.
 "Popular", a collaboration with Playboi Carti and Madonna, was released as the second single from the soundtrack on June 2, 2023.
 On June 8, 2023, it was announced that new music was set to be released following or preceding the premiere of each episode in an EP format, abandoning the soundtrack format altogether.
+"One of the Girls", a collaboration with Jennie and Lily-Rose Depp, was later released a single on December 8, 2023.